scoopapa/PS-Spreadsheet-to-JS/README.md

 Tools for mass generating content code for Pokemon Showdown mods from spreadsheets

 Todo:

-Implement megas if name has "Mega " at the start or "-Mega" at the end

-Implement Regional Formes based on the above rule but with region names

-Implement formes in general (i.e. Breeding Variants)

 Implement general settings page

 Create options for handling learnset inheritance for movepool removals